api-platform/docs/distribution/index.md

-# Getting Started With API Platform: Create Your API and Your Jamstack Site!
+# Getting Started With API Platform: Create Your API and Your Jamstack Site

 ![The welcome page](images/api-platform-2.6-welcome.png)